tuliotoffolo/kotlin-mip/README.md

 by us.
 The main goal is to provide the tool for a higher-performance environment such as the one represented by the Java Virtual Machine.
 Just like Python-MIP, J-MIP provides access to advanced solver features such as cut generation, lazy constraints, MIPstarts and solution Pools.
-At first, it is not necessary to port Python-MIP models to J-MIP.
-However, depending on the algorithm you aim at implementing, performance-wise it may be totally worth it.
+While Python-MIP provides a very fast platform for modeling MIP problems, depending on the algorithm you aim at implementing, performance-wise it may be worth porting your code to J-MIP.

 Some of the main features of J-MIP are: